SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn_cert_matching_rule.md

   msgvpnname|x|||
   rule_name|x|||
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been available since 2.27.
+  This has been available since SEMP API version 2.27.
 ---

 # solacebroker_msg_vpn_cert_matching_rule (Data Source)